-I will make the music that brings your game to life I will make the sounds that give your game its sparkle.
+I will make music and sound that brings your game to life.

 I am a composer, sound designer, drummer, percussionist, and arranger.
 I have been working full time as a drummer for all of my adult life.
 I lead a chamber group and have released multiple albums under my own name.
-I have a BA in Music, with a focus on percussion, and an MFA in Game Music and Audio.
-I will make great music for you, whether it's full scores for your games, sound effects for your games, or more specifically I can record live drums, percussion, marimba, and vibraphone for your musical projects!
+I have a Bachelor's degree in Music, with a focus on percussion, and a Master of Fine Arts in Game Music and Audio.
+I will make great music or sound effects for your games.
+I can record live drums, percussion, marimba, and vibraphone for your musical projects!
+I have a deep network of live Chicago musicians that I can bring onboard as well.

 Interview with Thor Bremer